singhkunal2050/TailwindDemo/README.md

 - Added PosCSS-Cli and AutoPrefixer node modules for building css with tailwind
 - Create Post CSS Config File
 - Adding Build script in package.json
+- Now build can be used to yield css output files
+- Create index.html in build/

 ### Installation